EPCCed/eidf-docs/docs/services/registry/working-with.md

 Username:
 ```

-You should enter the username (your SAFE preferred username) which appears in the User profile from the web page.
+You should enter the username (your SAFE preferred username) which appears in the User profile section of the Harbor, ECIR web interface.

 ```bash
 Password: